Catoledo84/prototypes-and-tests/README.md

-# Prototypes and tests – figma-smart-search
+# Prototypes and tests – figma-smart-search - Dynamic search test

 React + TypeScript + Vite prototype for a dynamic search bar with operators and type-aware inputs.